Illustration by Daniel Vasconcellos, vasky.com.

 Find Me Gluten Free: Search for gluten-free dining options by entering a specific location or browse the “Popular Chains” option, which includes links to the chain restaurants’ websites and gluten-free menus.
 The “User Reviews” share valuable information and tips.
 Free, findmeglutenfree.com

-iCanEat OnTheGo Gluten Free & Allergen Free: This app is perfect for those seeking quick-service meals.
-With 34 U.S. chains from Boston Market, Chick-fil-A and Chipotle to Pei Wei, Qdoba and more; you enter your allergen concerns into the 3,900-plus-item fast food menu database. $2.99, glutenfreepassport.com
+iCanEat Fast Food Gluten Free & Allergy Free: This app is perfect for those seeking quick-service meals.
+With 40 U.S. chains from Boston Market, Chick-fil-A and Chipotle to Buffalo Wild Wings, Jack In the Box and many more; you enter your allergen concerns into the 5,000-plus-item fast food menu database. $4.99, glutenfreepassport.com

-iEatOut Gluten & Allergen Free: This “ethnic restaurant” focused gluten-free and allergy-friendly app allows you to explore seven ethnic restaurant cuisines including Chinese, French, Indian, Italian, Mexican, steak and seafood, and Thai.
-Browse menu choices, ingredients, sauces, food preparation and cross-contamination considerations to avoid any combination of food allergens.
+iEatOut Gluten & Allergy Free: This app lets you order safe meals in Chinese, French, Indian, Italian, Mexican, Steak and Thai restaurants close to your home or around the world without having to search for gluten-free menus or allergy charts.
+Browse menu choices, ingredients, sauces, food preparation and cross-contamination considerations to avoid any combination of food allergens. $4.99, glutenfreepassport.com

 Gluten Free Restaurant Cards from CeliacTravel.com: Roger Elliott of CeliacTravel.com says, “The most common problem with getting gluten-free food when dining in restaurants is that your message gets lost or corrupted on its way to the kitchen.”
-This app has gluten-free restaurant cards in 54 languages to use when you dine out at a restaurant, either in the U.S. or abroad.
+This app has gluten-free restaurant cards in many languages to use when you dine out.
+Free, celiactravel.com

 Maureen Stanley has been gluten free for seven years.
 She blogs and podcasts at holdthegluten.net.
 Maureen’s 11-year-old daughter Emma was diagnosed with celiac disease one year ago, so together they are “Team Celiac” in the Stanley household.